 A Photographer’s Guide to On-Camera Flash and Speedlight Features

 Welcome back to our Introduction to Flash Photography series.
-In this lesson, we’re learning all about the different options that you have when comes to choosing a speedlight.
+In this lesson, we’re learning all about the different options that you have when it comes to choosing a speedlight.

-“My current -to speedlight is a Canon 580EXII.
+“My current go-to speedlight is a Canon 580EXII.
 I’ve got three of them and they have been absolute workhorses for me.
 I’ve also had this older 580EX for about eight years now, and it has probably flashed nearly half a million times without so much as a hiccup.

 In fact, the only problem I’ve ever had with this flash is that I had to replace the flash tube after I dropped it off of an eight-foot lightstand.
 These are very durable and very useful flashes, and they have served me so well.”